West Broad Street Bridge (US 40)

 During the construction of the permanent bridge, a temporary crossing had been erected but it was washed out in a flood in 1834.
 3

-The wooden bridge used all wood components except for the shingle rails in the roof.
+The wooden bridge used all wood components except for the shingle rails in the roof, the contractors had to choose a good portable saw in order to finish this project.
 1 3 Iron rod bracing was added later to strengthen the crossing 3 but ultimately the bridge was replaced in 1884 with a stronger iron through truss bridge.
 2 3 It cost $148,000 and included stone masonry abutments and center pier.
 The bridge was heavily damaged in a flood in 1913 but was hastily repaired.
 3

 A closed-spandrel seven-span arch bridge was constructed from April 1918 to October 31, 1921.
 3 Designed by Braun-Fleming-Knollman & Prior of Columbus and built by Carmichael-Cryder of St. Louis, the new crossing cost $628,093, below the engineer’s estimate of $679,440.